OpenLMIS/documents/8-ApproveRequisitionAPI.md

    "error": "Invalid requisitionID"
 }

-**Description**: CommTrack stores the requisitionID which is returned in response of "submitreport" request on successful processing.This error will occur if requisitionID sent in the "RequisitionDetails" request is not a valid ID.
+**Description**: CommTrack stores the requisitionID which is returned in response of "submitreport" request on successful processing.This error will occur if requisitionID sent in the "approveRequisition" request is not a valid ID.

 #### 4) *Invalid approvedQuantity*
 **Response**: